Daryl Clare

 Daryl Adam Clare (born 1 August 1978) is a former professional footballer and coach.
-He is currently a football coach at Grimsby Institute of Further & Higher Education.
+He is a football coach at Grimsby Institute of Further & Higher Education.

 As a player he was a striker from 1996 to 2016 for Grimsby Town, Northampton Town, Cheltenham Town, Boston United, Chester City, Crawley Town, Burton Albion, Rushden & Diamonds, Mansfield Town, Gateshead, Cambridge United and Gainsborough Trinity.
 He has twice won the Conference Golden Boot for the season's leading scorer.
 He won the Football Conference title twice, with Boston United in 2002 and Chester in 2004.
 He has represented the Republic of Ireland at under-21 and B international level.

 Club career

 Born in the island of Jersey, Clare had moved to Grimsby as a youngster and made his league debut for Grimsby Town near the end of the 1995–96 season when he came on as a substitute at home against Sheffield United on 20 April 1996.
 At the time he was 17 years of age.
 His next appearance came a year and a half later, against Southend United, while his first start came against Carlisle United on 20 December 1997, when he was selected due to the injuries of Lee Nogan and Jack Lester.
 The team won that game 1–0 thanks to a goal from John McDermott.
 That year Clare was part of the Town side that won promotion from the Second Division via the play-offs, though he took no part in the play-off final, and played on the winning side in the Football League Trophy.
 He was voted as young player of the year for both Grimsby and the Republic of Ireland.
 During his time at Grimsby Town he had two loan spells at Northampton Town and one at Cheltenham Town.